- Overview Renaissance Painting

 ### Greco-Roman Mythology in Renaissance Art

-These allegorical compositions excel in representation spaces where they demonstrate the classical culture of homeowners.
-Each mythological character, each decorative attribute tells a story that enriches conversations and testifies to certain intellectual refinement.
+These allegorical compositions excel in representation spaces where they demonstrate the classical culture of the property owners.
+Each mythological character, each decorative attribute tells a story that enriches conversations and testifies to a certain intellectual refinement.

 ### Renaissance Portraits and Social Affirmation